 So, within a few short decades, America has managed to have the highest level of government debt in the world, has gone from being the largest creditor nation in the world to being the largest debtor nation, and also has the highest trade deficit.
 Couple that with the dramatically devaluating currency, and you know that bad cocktail recipe I mentioned earlier?
 Not even a fancy little cocktail umbrella can make this drink any better now.

-Is Bitcoin the Answer?
+Bitcoin Reserve Currency: Is BTC the Answer?

 The weaponizing of currency and the totalitarian style of authority it gives governments are some of the reasons that many feel that Bitcoin should take the place as the world reserve currency as it is not owned by anyone, it levels the playing field and has less of an impact in raising the strength of one country while suppressing another.
 But there is another glaringly obvious advantage.